wish2023/tp/docs/DeveloperGuide.md

 **Step 1.** The user deletes a task from the application, by inputting `delete 1`.

 **Step 2.** The input will be read in by the `Athena` class.
-The input will be passed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which creates an `DeleteCommand` object.
+The input will be passed into `LogicManager` where `Parser#parse` will parse the user input to get the command type and details then call`Parse#parseDeleteCommand`to create a `DeleteCommand` object.The `DeleteCommand` object is returned to the `LogicManager`.

-**Step 3.** The `TaskList` now removed task with index 1.
-The message to show if the task is deleted successfully is subsequently outputted by the `Ui` class to the user.
+**Step 3.** The `LogicManager` calls `DeleteCommand#execute`.
+The `TaskList` now removed task with index 1.
+The message to show if the task is deleted successfully is subsequently outputted by the `AthenaUi` class to the user.

- After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the tasks in the `TaskList` into the save file.
+**Step 4.** After the command is executed, `LogicManager` calls `Storage#saveTaskListData` to automatically save the tasks in the `TaskList` into the save file.

 **Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

-The following sequence diagram illustrates how the task deleting operation works:
+The following sequence diagram illustrates how Step 3 of the task deleting operation works:

 *work in progress*